Serene-Arc/bulk-downloader-for-reddit/README.md

     - `xml`
     - `yaml`

-## Authentication
+## Authentication and Secuirity

 The BDFR uses OAuth2 authentication to connect to Reddit if authentication is required.
-This means that it is a secure, token - based system for making requests.
+This means that it is a secure, token-based system for making requests.
 This also means that the BDFR only has access to specific parts of the account authenticated, by default only saved posts, upvoted posts, and the identity of the authenticated account.
 Note that authentication is not required unless accessing private things like upvoted posts, saved posts, and private multireddits.

 To authenticate, the BDFR will first look for a token in the configuration file that signals that there's been a previous authentication.
 If this is not there, then the BDFR will attempt to register itself with your account.
 This is normal, and if you run the program, it will pause and show a Reddit URL.
 Click on this URL and it will take you to Reddit, where the permissions being requested will be shown.
+Read this and **confirm that there are no more permissions than needed to run the program**.
+You should not grant unneeded permissions; by default, the BDFR only requests permission to read your saved or upvoted submissions and identify as you.

-Confirm it, and the BDFR will save a token that will allow it to authenticate with Reddit from then on.
+If the permissions look safe, confirm it, and the BDFR will save a token that will allow it to authenticate with Reddit from then on.

 ## Changing Permissions

 Most users will not need to do anything extra to use any of the current features.
 However, if additional features such as scraping messages, PMs, etc are added in the future, these will require additional scopes.
 Additionally, advanced users may wish to use the BDFR with their own API key and secret.
-There is normally no need to do this, but it is allowed by the BDFR.
+There is normally no need to do this, but it *is* allowed by the BDFR.

 The configuration file for the BDFR contains the API secret and key, as well as the scopes that the BDFR will request when registering itself to a Reddit account via OAuth2.
 These can all be changed if the user wishes, however do not do so if you don't know what you are doing.
-The defaults are specifically chosen to have a very low security risk if your token were to be compromised, however unlikely that actually is .
+The defaults are specifically chosen to have a very low security risk if your token were to be compromised, however unlikely that actually is.
 Never grant more permissions than you absolutely need.

-For more details on the configuration file and the values therein, see[Configuration Files](#configuration).
+For more details on the configuration file and the values therein, see [Configuration Files](#configuration).

 ## Folder and File Name Schemes